natforsdick/rewarewaannotation/README.md

 <...>
 ```

+Prepare a `params.yml` file for your input data: [`rewarewa_params.yml`](test-datasets/kniExce/rewarewa_params.yml)

 Each row represents a pair of fastq files (paired end).
 This pipeline only accepts paired-end reads.
 Input files can be compressed or uncompressed.
 Re-sequenced samples will be merged into a single fastq file at the start of the pipeline.

-Now, you can run the pipeline using:
+Now, you can run the pipeline on the command line using:
 ```bash
 nextflow run kherronism/rewarewaannotation \
    -profile <docker/singularity/.../institute> \